-If these animal lived in the islands at some time, they were probably either hunted to extinction by the aborigine Taino peoples, or succumbed to the introduced rodents, cats, and dogs, and environmental changes caused by early European explorers and settlers.
+If these animals lived in the islands at some time, they were probably either hunted to extinction by the aborigine Taino peoples, or succumbed to the introduced rodents, cats, and dogs, and environmental changes caused by early European explorers and settlers.

 Indigenous Animals Still Found Today

 The Turks and Caicos Rock Iguana is the largest known extant native land animal in the country.
 Found on quite a few of the uninhabited islands and cays that never saw a human presence, this large lizard is now protected under law.

 Quite a bit smaller, curly-tail lizards, Bahamian anoles, and several types of geckos and skinks can often be seen scurrying through the underbrush or hiding under rocks.

 Not all of the tiny reptiles seen today are native.
-The invasive common house gecko has become far more prevalent on the populated islands the smaller and more-colourful Caicos gecko.
+The invasive common house gecko has become far more prevalent on the populated islands the smaller and more-colorful Caicos gecko.